Peckham: Ethnicity

+Governance

+Peckham is part of the Peckham constituency for elections to the House of Commons of the United Kingdom and Peckham ward for elections to Southwark London Borough Council.

 In fiction

-Muriel Spark's 1960 novel The Ballad of Peckham Rye is set in the area.
+Muriel Spark's 1960 novel The Ballad of Peckham Rye is set in the area, as is Lizzie Damilola Blackburn's 2022 romcom novel Yinka, Where Is Your Huzband?.

 Peckham was the setting of the television sitcom Only Fools and Horses in its run as a regular series from 1981 to 1991, as well as Christmas specials until 2003.
 The majority of the scenes were filmed in Bristol, and around other parts of London.
 The spin-off, Rock & Chips, was also set in Peckham in the 1960s.

 The television situation comedy Desmond's, made by Channel 4, as well as its spin-off, Porkpie, were filmed and set in Peckham.
 The comedies Meet the Adebanjos and The Tboy Show, both directed by Debra Odutuyo, were set in Peckham.

 A 30-minute musical called We The Ragamuffin was set in Peckham, and filmed in the area, mainly on the North Peckham Estate.
 The film used local musicians with an improvised script and was broadcast on Channel 4 in February 1992.
 The film was written and produced by Russell Newell and directed by Julian Henriques.

 Peckham was home of the fictional character Rose Tyler, a former leading character in the British TV show Doctor Who.
 Her flat on a fictional council estate in the area is regularly shown during her time on the show.

 The E4 show Youngers is filmed and set in Peckham.

 In the television series Foyle's War, Series Eight, Adam Wainright, Samantha's husband, is elected in 1947 as Labour Member of Parliament for the fictional constituency of 'West Peckham'.

 Four of the 12 main characters in Bernardine Evaristo's 2019 novel Girl, Woman, Other are connected to the fictive Peckham School for Boys and Girls as either teachers or pupils.

 The 2023 film Rye Lane is largely set in Peckham, and is named for the street there.
 The film features real-life locations, including the restaurants Coal Rooms and Il Giardino, Rye Lane Market, the Rye Lane branch of Morley's, and the Peckhamplex cinema.

 Key scenes in the 2023 romantic comedy Love at First Sight take place at the fictional Peckham House.